-Made with fresh spinach and oat flour, this recipe for spinach pancakes has become a Baby Foode community favorite!
-The pancake batter is prepared in the blender, and 15 minutes the pancakes are done!
+Made with fresh spinach, this recipe for Spinach Pancakes has become an all-time reader favorite!
+The pancake batter is prepared in the blender, and in 15 minutes the pancakes are done!
 Made with simple ingredients, the pancakes are fluffy, soft and perfect for baby-led weaning, hungry toddlers, and older kids too.
 6 months and up!

 Quick Spinach Pancakes

-Are you looking for an easy way to serve spinach to your baby, toddler or kids?
-I’ve got you!
+Are you looking for an easy way to serve spinach to your baby, toddler, or kids?

-These Green Spinach Pancakes are easy to make and even easier to eat.
-Readers have given this recipe over a hundred 5-star reviews! ⭐️⭐️⭐️⭐️⭐️
+These Green Spinach Pancakes are super simple to make and even easier to eat.
+With over 100 ⭐️⭐️⭐️⭐️⭐️ reviews, it’s safe to say they’re a fan favorite!

 Spinach Pancakes Video